City of Golden Zoning Code Update

 General Zoning & Subdivision Code Update - Phase 3

-After approving different types of buildings (like homes, shops, and mixed-use spaces) in Chapter 18.29, the City Council wants to review how land is used, parking rules, and the steps you take to get things approved.
+After approving different types of buildings (such as homes, shops, and mixed-use spaces) in Chapter 18.29, City Council wants to review how land is used, parking rules, and the steps you take to get things approved.

 Goal of Phase 3: